Riding on Campus

 Check your equipment

-Using a bell or horn to alert pedestrians to your presences is required by Indiana law
+Use a bell or horn to alert pedestrians to your presence

 Right turn: left arm bent at elbow and held up in an “L” shape or alternately, right arm extended straight out to the side horizontally